jellyfin/jellyfin-mpv-shim/README.md

     - If you are using the Windows build, you must download the desktop version.
  - `desktop_fullscreen` - Run the desktop client in fullscreen.
 Default: `false`
  - `desktop_remember_pos` - Remember the position of the desktop client.
 Default: `true`
+ - `sanitize_output` - Prevent the writing of server auth tokens to logs.
+Default: `true`
+ - `write_logs` - Write logs to the config directory for debugging.
+Default: `false`

 ### MPV Configuration